Expected Panthers buyer isn't a Trump fan, called him a 'demented, narcissistic scumbag'

-We know that David Tepper, who's expected to sign a deal Tuesday to buy the Carolina Panthers, is a hedge-fund billionaire, that he worked his way through college in his native Pittsburgh and is both media savvy and generous with his money.
+We know that David Tepper, who's expected to sign a deal Tuesday to buy the Carolina Panthers, is a hedge-fund billionaire, that he worked his way through college in his native Pittsburgh and that he is both media-savvy and generous with his money.

 "During Sandy, the big Sandy benefit, the big 9/11 benefit, not one dime.
 Not one dime!
 You can't tell me this is a charitable, generous person," Tepper said as his voice neared a scream, CNBC reported.
 "Trump masquerades as an angel of light, but he is the father of lies."